Phaelot/Mod/README.md

 # Mod
 A mod/patch for Sovereignty: Crown of Kings game.

 Compiled patch can be downloaded from releases tab or you can compile library from source youself.
-VS 2017 was used.
+VS 2017 was used with .NET Framework 4.5.
 Compile with Release/x86.

 Original decompiled game library code source is in "Original Library" folder.